 Jenna went on to get a Masters of Arts and Teaching and a Certificate in Administration and Supervision from Johns Hopkins University.
 She was also lucky enough to serve as a 2012 EdTech Fellow with the Digital Harbor Foundation.
 Through the foundation she was able to expand her love of technology and innovative teaching and also developed a student-run after school program.
 Since that fellowship she has lead large-scale technology initiatives in schools in Baltimore City, as well as working at the forefront of innovative change for the educational landscape in Baltimore City Public Schools.

 Before teaching, Jenna spent time studying anthropology in South Africa, where she focused on exposing the healing power of the personal narrative.
 In her free time, she enjoys reading, traveling, dancing, and blogging.
-In addition to teaching, Jenna spends a lot of time exploring art galleries, bookstores, and wandering to places she has never been before.
+In addition to teaching, Jenna spends a lot of time building her version of home, exploring art galleries, bookstores, and wandering to people and places previously unexplored.